peacekeeper/did-method-facebook/did-method-facebook.md

 # Facebook DID Method Specification

 **NOTE: This is not a serious proposal for a new DID method, but rather a thought experiment about the nature and objectives of DIDs.
-Personally, I think it is a contradiction to base DIDs on central registries or platforms such as Facebook or DNS (also see the Abstract of the DID Spec).**
+Personally, I think it is a contradiction to base DIDs on central registries or platforms such as Facebook or DNS (also see the Abstract of the [DID spec](https://w3c-ccg.github.io/did-spec/)).**

 ## Author